- Home

-Within a slender 10m slot on Waterloo Road, Haworth Tompkins has delivered a £13.7m extension that redefines The Old Vic theatre’s relationship with its city
+Within a slender 10m slot on Waterloo Road, Haworth Tompkins has delivered an extension that redefines The Old Vic theatre’s relationship with its city

 The site was acquired by The Old Vic in 2015, but it was not until 2019 that Haworth Tompkins’ competition-winning proposal gave form to the theatre’s ambitions.
-The 1,250sq m of new floorspace will help The Old Vic to continue to serve patrons, artists, staff and the wider social mission of connecting communities to opportunities for learning and cultural exchange.
+Comprising both a new extension and refurbishments to existing back-of-house areas, the £13.7m project delivers 1,250 sq m of extra space.
+This new floorspace will help The Old Vic to continue to serve patrons, artists, staff and the wider social mission of connecting communities to opportunities for learning and cultural exchange.

 Backstage is a distinctly contemporary response to the main theatre building and the neighbouring grade II listed Wellington House.
 Lucy Picardo, director at Haworth Tompkins, explains that the visual approach “purposely does not try to replicate the grade Il* listed Old Vic theatre next door.